jsiegenthaler/homebridge-eosstb/README.md

 * An Apple iPhone or iPad with iOS 14.0 (or later).
 Developed on iOS 14.1...14.4.1, earlier versions not tested.
 * [Homebridge](https://homebridge.io/) v1.3.3 (or later).
 Developed on Homebridge 1.1.116....1.3.3, earlier versions not tested.
 * A TV subscription from one of the supported countries and TV providers.
-* An online account for viewing TV in the web app (often part of your TV package)
+* An online account for viewing TV in the web app (often part of your TV package).
-* The ARRIS mediabox DCX960 (provided by your TV provider as part of your TV subscription, called by the system an "EOSSTB" and marketed under different names in different UPC countries).
+* The ARRIS mediabox DCX960, provided by your TV provider as part of your TV subscription, called by the system an "EOSSTB" and marketed under different names in different UPC countries.
 * The ARRIS DCX960 should be set to **Standby power consumption** = **Fast start** to ensure it is always online and can respond to switch-on requests from HomeKit.
-* The ARRIS DCX960 must be running the TV360 software, and not the older TiVo software as found in GB.
-TiVo is not supported by this plugin
+* For GB/IE users: the ARRIS DCX960 must be running the TV360 software, and not the older TiVo software as found in GB and maybe IE. TiVo is not supported by this plugin.

 ## Features
 <img src="https://github.com/jsiegenthaler/eosstb/blob/master/pics/EosstbControls.png" alt="EosstbControls" height="300" align="right">